Derivative Securities

 Short call (sell/write a call)Bearish/neutralPremium receivedUnlimited (uncovered)

-• Call buyer profits when market price rises above strike price + premium.
+• At expiration, a call buyer profits when market price rises above strike price + premium.

-• Put buyer profits when market price falls below strike price - premium.
+• At expiration, a put buyer profits when market price falls below strike price minus premium.

 • Protective put (own stock, buy a put) = downside insurance; covered call (own stock, sell a call) = income that caps the upside.